gcon-git/Customize_Terminal_On_Mac/how_to_customize_terminal_shell_prompt_on_mac.md

 * Users know where to find the terminal on their computer.
 * Users have some basic familiarity with using the command line.

-## DISCLAIMER

-I am NOT a computer expert.
-I AM learning about my computer and it's capabilities and features.
-The following steps are those I obtained or derived from reading and/or watching the references indicated in the README.md file of this repository.
-I have tried to capture the steps that I took in customizing my own terminal shell prompt.
-I present these steps as an effort to share what I've learned with others and provide a concise walk through to help save time and for future use.

-If YOU choose to follow these steps to customize your terminal shell prompt and/or alter your `.bash_profile` or any other files on your computer, you do so at your own risk.
-I do not accept any responsibility for changes you make or actions you take involving your own computer.

 ***

 ## Example scenario